neuefische/wd-flipped-classroom-curriculum/course-management/tasks/task-definitions.md

 > ❗️ If you choose to organize one, include all the information (date, meeting room/meeting-URL) in
 > the welcome email

 ---

+### Create Welcome Slides

+- Navigate to the _welcome_ session in the _Web-Curriculum_ repository ( ... this one 🙂).
+- Duplicate the template file.
+- Rename the duplicate you've created.
+- Make sure to check if the information presented on the slides is correct (partner management, coaches, students services ...)
+- Make sure to check if the correct course is addressed on the slides

+---